πŸ’©

 That moment?
 That's SHIT.

 Source Reliability & Spin.
-Headline & Half-Truths.
-Intent & Indoctrination.
-Truth & Persuasion Techniques.
+Headlines & Hoaxes.
+Incentive & Indoctrination.
+Timing & Motive.
 Four checks, eight red flags, and once you learn to spot them, you can't unsee them.
 Like finding a hair in your food at a restaurant.
 Except the restaurant is your entire information diet, and the hair is everywhere.

 This is the whole system.
 Four letters, two checks each, eight total red flags.
 You can memorize it in five minutes and use it for the rest of your life.
 No app required.
 No subscription.
 Just a mental checklist that works on every piece of content you'll ever consume.